danielbodnar/awesome-stars/README.md

 ## cli

+- [aoki/get](https://github.com/aoki/get) - Installing single binary file from GitHub releases.
+- [cjrh/lifter](https://github.com/cjrh/lifter) - Download and sync new releases of single-file binaries from Github Releases and other sites
 - [ouch-org/ouch](https://github.com/ouch-org/ouch) - Painless compression and decompression in the terminal
 - [Slackadays/Clipboard](https://github.com/Slackadays/Clipboard) - 😎🏖️🐬 Your new, 𝙧𝙞𝙙𝙤𝙣𝙠𝙪𝙡𝙞𝙘𝙞𝙤𝙪𝙨𝙡𝙮 smart clipboard manager
 - [harvic3/nodetskeleton](https://github.com/harvic3/nodetskeleton) - A NodeJs Skeleton based in Clean Architecture to use TypeScript with ExpressJS, KoaJS or any other web server framework.
 Please give star to project to show respect to author and effort. 🤗